TITLE 77: PUBLIC HEALTH

 Home Health Agency Administrator an employee of the home health agency who is any one of the following:

 An individual with an undergraduate degree with experience in health service administration, with at least one year of supervisory or administrative experience in home health care or in related health provider programs; or

-an individual who meets the requirements for Public Health Administrator as contained in Section 600.300 of the Certified Local Health Department Code who has experience in health service administration, with at least one year of supervisory or administrative experience in home health care or in related health provider programs.
+An individual who meets the requirements for Public Health Administrator as contained in Section 600.300 of the Certified Local Health Department Code who has experience in health service administration, with at least one year of supervisory or administrative experience in home health care or in related health provider programs.

 Home Health Aide a person who provides nursing, medical, or personal care and emotional comfort to assist the patient toward independent living in a safe environment.
 A person may not be employed as a home health aide unless he/she meets the requirements of Section 245.70.